sihatafnan/Dissecting-Xv6/README.md

 make qemu
 ```

-again.
 This time , it should work.
 Still, you might face problems like [this](https://stackoverflow.com/questions/70515788/booting-xv6-with-qemu) then [here](https://www.reddit.com/r/ManjaroLinux/comments/p4445x/help_xv6_installation_on_manjaro/) is a way around.

 To run qemu in the same terminal you're using , run `make qemu-nox` instead of `make qemu`.